STRTSNM/zipip/README.md

 pip install zipip

 ## Usage
+Run : `aria2c --enable-rpc --rpc-listen-all ` and

-In your commands, just replace pip with zipip :p
+in your commands, just replace pip with zipip :p